kirkofypsi/7DWorkProblemModel/dimensions/opportunities.md

 * *complex nature of work to understand*

 ### PHYSICALLY DEMANDING WORK
 > Work is physically demanding.
-Employees might have to stand for extended periods of time or work in a stationary position all day.
+Employees might have to stand for extended periods or work in a stationary position all day.
 They might also be exposed to harsh weather conditions or have to carry heavy loads.

 __Exemplary statements reported by employees:__